amandaputney/MERN-stack-template/README.md

-# MERN-Stack
+# MERN-Stack Template

-Template for future MERN-Stack projects
+Use for future MERN-Stack projects

 ## How-to